wtfauonabt/Profile-Site/README.md

 ## Built With

-    The website is a produced from the bases of Bootstrap.
+    The website is produced using the bases of Bootstrap.
     Examples of Bootstrap usage was acquired from: http://getbootstrap.com/getting-started/